genomicsITER/COVID-19/README.md

 <hr>
 <!-- ------------------ SECTION ------------------ -->

 > July 4, 2020 updates: the largest update since the creation of this repository: >300 new records!
-We are working on it.
 Enjoy the reading! ;=)

 > As the repository has largely increased its size, it is also available in <a href="https://github.com/genomicsITER/COVID-19/wiki">WIKI format here</a> for your convenience.